Danielfts/ROLOSOFT_FRONT/README.md

 ## Overview

 Welcome to the Frisa Charity Soccer Tournaments Management System!
-This project aims to manage annual soccer tournaments for 200 kids, organized by Frisa Charity.
+This project aims to manage annual soccer tournaments for 200 kids, organized by [Frisa](https://www.frisa.com/es/welcome).
 It includes both a web application for administrators and an iOS app for players and parents.

 ## Features